Morning sickness is one of the earliest signs of pregnancy. It’s almost a rite of passage into this new stage of your life.

 - Prokinetic agents.

-If HG has caused severe dehydration, you might need intravenous rehydration, which is usually given in hospital.
+If HG has caused severe dehydration, you might need intravenous fluids; this will require hospital treatment.

 Bed rest is often recommended, as HG can cause extreme fatigue.

-When should I go to hospital with hyperemesis?
+When should I go to the hospital with hyperemesis?

-Your doctor could recommend hospital if your symptoms of hyperemesis gravidarum are so severe you’re unable to keep food and fluid down.
+Your doctor might recommend the hospital only if your symptoms of hyperemesis gravidarum are so severe you’re unable to keep food and fluid down.

 Women with persistent nausea and vomiting can lose as much as 2-9kg in weight and be unable to maintain even a low level of hydration.
-IV and electrolytes hydration is necessary and, in some cases, tube or nasal feeding might be needed.
+Hydration with IV fluids and electrolytes is necessary and, in some cases, tube or nasal feeding might be needed.

 Continuous and severe nausea and vomiting during pregnancy can also lead to extreme emotional and mental distress.
 HG is extremely debilitating.
 It interferes with your normal daily activities and you will need assistance.